jlomako/quebec-emergency-rooms/README.md

 # quebec-emergency-rooms

-## <a href="https://jlomako.shinyapps.io/quebec-emergency-rooms/">Launch app</a>
+## <a href="https://jlomako.shinyapps.io/quebec-emergency-rooms/">Open app</a>

-This app shows the current occupancy rate for each emergency room in Quebec, as well as the location of the emergency room on a map.
+See how busy ERs are in Quebec.
+This app shows the current occupancy for each emergency room in Quebec, as well as the location of the emergency room on a map.
 It was written in R and is hosted on <a href="https://jlomako.shinyapps.io/quebec-emergency-rooms/">shinyapps.io</a>.